locklin/j-zeromq/README.md

-This is (partially) tested against zeromq 3.2.2.
-I'm assuming it will work on subsequent versions; anyway the FFI is trivial enough to keep it up to date.
+This is (partially) tested against zeromq 4.0.1 (it also works with 3.x).
+I'm assuming it will work on subsequent versions; the FFI is trivial enough to keep it up to date.
 Since most versions of Linux do not presently have the latest ZMQ installed, I have it look in
 /usr/local/lib

 zeromq can be found here:
 http://www.zeromq.org/

 I have tested it against the pub-sub/envelope pattern.
 One "gotcha" is it requires envelope labels to be more than one character long.

 The Right Way to use this is to pull it into a namespace to protect the user from raw pointers.
-I'll eventually include a couple of examples.

-I added a fake "ticker plant" consisting of sending arrays of ints through a pub-sub pattern.
+I added a fake "ticker plant" consisting of sending random boxed floats and ints  through a pub-sub pattern.

-I'll eventually get around to figuring out how to send boxed structures, but ints (or doubles, which I haven't tested yet) should solve most of the problems I am presently confronted with.
+ToDo: 1) add a few doodads from CZMQ
+          2) a few more examples